 Fundamental analysis is a method of an asset assessment based on the concept of intrinsic value.
 The latter is the ‘true’ value of an underlying asset, that is not always reflected in its market price.
 Indeed, when we say that a stock is trading at a premium/with a discount, we mean that its market price is not identical to its intrinsic value.
 Economic, financial and political factors are taken into account when evaluating a security from a fundamental viewpoint.
 The end goal of this type of analysis is to come up with a target price, that can then be compared to the market price.
 Should the intrinsic price be lower than the current price, it is wise to consider selling the asset.
 Should the opposite hold true, it is wise to buy it.

 Here is an example of fundamental analysis and how it works.
-When Facebook released its most recent earnings report, the market was expecting a 43% increase in earnings, but the company demonstrated only a 42% increase.
-That and decelerating user growth have resulted in a 20% price decrease.
+When Facebook released one of the earnings report back in the days, the market was expecting a 43% increase in earnings, but the company demonstrated only a 42% increase.
+That and decelerating user growth have resulted in a 20% price decrease of its stock price.
+Quite a hit!
 It is worth saying that a suchlike price plunge could have hardly been predicted with the help of technical analysis.

 Don’t forget that as not all fundamental factors are quantitative, there can be two opposing interpretations of the same set of readings.

 Technical analysis, in turn, is based on the use of historical market data, namely trading volume and price.
 This type of analysis is not particularly interested in intrinsic value and its practical applications.
 Technical analysts believe that the past performance of the asset, displayed on the price chart, is a better indication of its future behavior than the intrinsic value.
 This school of thought postulates that patterns can be observed in the behavior of any asset and, most importantly, they tend to repeat themselves over time.
 Technical analysts, therefore, try to predict the said patterns and capitalize on them.